alistanis/goenc/README.md

     	recvKey  *[32]byte
     }

-All packages implement the `BlockCipher` interface with a `Cipher` struct, allowing for flexibility when working with the `BlockCipher` interface.
+All internal packages implement the `BlockCipher` interface with a `Cipher` struct, allowing for flexibility when working with the `BlockCipher` interface.

 Each package can also be used directly, as the `Cipher` struct in each simply wraps public functions.